Haoranwugithub/UWB_CSS342_2019_Fall/class2/homework/README.md

     - Your work will be graded as following:
         - compiles: code should compile
         - correct: pass all tests, sufficient test cases
-        - no memory leak: run valgrind on your executable and "definitely lost" should be "0 bytes in 0 blocks"
+        - no memory leak: run valgrind on your executable and "definitely lost" should be "0 bytes in 0 blocks".
+You will loose 5 pts for memory leak in each of the following problems

 The homework is in **UWB_CSS342_2019_Fall/class2/homework/**.